 Who owns cremated ashes?

-Who owns cremation ashes: the answer it would appear is – You can’t own them
+Who owns cremation ashes: You can’t own them

 Who has the right to possess cremation ashes?

 The right to possess the ashes is likely to be “the executor*, or whoever was at the charge of the funeral” or basically the person whom has the contract with the funeral director.
 This tends to be the bill payer – if you paid the bill the chances are you signed the contract.
 The Funeral Director will not be able to give you the ashes if you are not the person on the contract.

 * not to be confused as the executor of the Will